New York Times-bestselling author of We Were Liars and inventor of DC Comics superhero Whistle

-Lockhart’s novel The Disreputable History of Frankie Landau-Banks won a Michael L. Printz Honor Award and was a National Book Award finalist.
+E. Lockhart’s novel The Disreputable History of Frankie Landau-Banks won a Michael L. Printz Honor Award and was a National Book Award finalist.
 Its feminist themes have led Lockhart to speak about gender politics to groups of girls across the country.
-Lockhart is also the author of Dramarama, Fly on the Wall, and the popular Ruby Oliver series, which begins with the novel The Boyfriend List.
-Her highly anticipated new book, Genuine Fraud, will publish in September 2017.
+Genuine Fraud was a finalist for the LA Times Book Prize and New York Times bestseller.
+Lockhart ups the ante with an inventive and romantic story about human connection, forgiveness, self-discovery, and possibility in Again Again.

 How to Be Funny

 Yes, you.
 Yes, really.
 Lockhart will show you.

 Artifice, Punctuation, and Other Rogue Techniques of World-Building

 An analysis of how certain writers build compelling fictional words using playful or aggressively stylized language and formats, even in popular fiction, and how to be experimental without becoming gimmicky.
 Lockhart discusses works by Markus Zusak, Walter Dean Meyers, Lauren Myracle, Neil Gaiman and many other great writers of children’s, adult and YA literature.

 When we talk about books for young people, we are very often talking about books that teach.
 The heroes of such books go on moral journeys that offer inspiration and hope to readers.
 What then, is the place of antihero stories in youth literature?
 Teenagers love villainous protagonists, but what are we to make of them, and can we understand them in a moral framework?
 Lockhart’s own Genuine Fraud is an antihero story, and she unpacks the appeal and the value of this kind of tale.